Tennis-Harris wins battle of big servers to reach U.S. Open quarters | Sports-Games

 The 24-year-old Harris, whose previous best performance at a major was his run to the third round of the Australian Open earlier this year, will next face fourth seed Alexander Zverev for a place in the semi-finals.
 Harris, who dispatched seventh seed Denis Shapovalov in straight sets in the previous round, won an incredible 92% of his first-serve points, smashing 36 aces and 62 winners to seize the initiative against Opelka.

-"It was a really tough match," Harris said.
-"Reilly is always going to come with a lot of big serves, that's for sure.
-"I think I handled it well...
-I held my composure.
-I served really well throughout the match.
-All in all, I'm just very, very pleased and very relieved after that performance."

-Harris had the best of the early exchanges, but neither player was able to gain a clear advantage until the South African pounced midway through the opening set to break Opelka's booming serve and take a 5-4 lead.
-Opelka, the last American left in the draw, broke straight back and held his nerve in the ensuing tiebreak to go 1-0 up in the match, but that was as good as it got for the 22nd seed.
+Harris pounced midway through the opening set to break Opelka's booming serve and take a 5-4 lead.
+Opelka broke straight back and held his nerve in the ensuing tiebreak to go 1-0 up in the match, but that was as good as it got for the 22nd seed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)